d-nl/d-nl.github.io/_pages/about.md

 - CompTIA Security+
 - CompTIA A+
 - and Penn State's own National Security Agency certificate obtained as apart my completion of courses there as specified and approved by the NSA and Department of Homeland Security!
 Read more about this [here](https://bulletins.psu.edu/undergraduate/colleges/information-sciences-technology/national-security-agency-certificate/).

+I also hold certifications from various eLearning courses including Cisco's Learning Network, Splunk's free courses, and Palo Alto's Beacon training platform which I obtained during college.
+These include:
+*Cisco*
+- Introduction to Cybersecurity
+- Network Support and Security.
+*Splunk*
+- Introduction to Cybersecurity Awareness
+- Introduction to Enterprise Security (eLearning)
+- Intro to Splunk (eLearning) - Japanese Captions
+- Network Performance Monitoring with Splunk Network Explorer (eLearning)
+- The Cybersecurity Landscape (eLearning)
+*Palo Alto*
+- Cybersecurity Fundamentals
+- Cloud Security Fundamentals
+- Security Operations Fundamentals
+- Network Security Fundamentals

+If you'd like to see any of my certs, please send me an inquiry at my email on the left-hand profile bar.